simon-van-hulle/abm-flood-adaptation/README.md

 # Start Here

-Please visit the complete documentation at https://abm-flood-adaptation.readthedocs.io/en/latest
+Please visit the complete documentation at https://abm-flood-adaptation.readthedocs.io/en/latest.
+You can also build the documentation yourself (See section [Documentation](#documentation))

 ## Introduction
 This directory contains a minimal agent-based model (ABM) implemented in Python, focused on simulating household adaptation to flood events in a social network context.
 It uses the Mesa framework for ABM and incorporates geographical data processing for flood depth and damage calculations.